 - P0715 Input/Turbine Speed Sensor Malfunction

 Volvo manifests transmission problems by hesitating to engage or taking too long to change gears.
 You notice a bang or hard shift between gears as the problem worsens.
-If you ignore the problem for too long, the car will go into Limp Mode and get stuck in one gear.
-Don't ignore these symptoms, or you may completely damage the transmission.
+If you ignore the problem too long, the car will go into Limp Mode and get stuck in one gear.
+Don’t ignore these symptoms, or you may completely damage the transmission.

 Have a mechanic diagnose your Volvo transmission as soon as possible.
-If you are a DIYer, make sure to check the transmission fluid level and read the fault codes from the transmission module.
+If you are a DIYer, check the transmission fluid level and read the fault codes from the transmission module.
 The YOUCANIC Full System Scanner can read and clear fault codes from every control module of a Volvo vehicle.

 Frequently Asked Questions